intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/ppml.md

     ./init.sh
     ```
     **ENCLAVE_KEY_PATH** means the absolute path to the "enclave-key.pem", according to the above commands, the path would be like "BigDL/ppml/scripts/enclave-key.pem". <br>
-    **DATA_PATH** means the absolute path to the data(like mnist) that would used later in the spark program.
+    **DATA_PATH** means the absolute path to the data(like mnist) that would use later in the spark program.
 According to the above commands, the path would be like "BigDL/ppml/trusted-big-data-ml/scala/docker-graphene/mnist" <br>
     **KEYS_PATH** means the absolute path to the keys you just created and copied to.
 According to the above commands, the path would be like "BigDL/ppml/trusted-big-data-ml/scala/docker-graphene/keys" <br>
     **LOCAL_IP** means your local IP address. <br>

 ##### 2.2.2.2 Run Your Spark Program with BigDL PPML on SGX

-To run your pyspark program, first you need to prepare your own pyspark program and put it under the trusted directory in SGX  `/ppml/trusted-big-data-ml/work`.
+To run your pyspark program, firstly you need to prepare your own pyspark program and put it under the trusted directory in SGX  `/ppml/trusted-big-data-ml/work`.
 Then run with `ppml-spark-submit.sh` using the command:

 ```bash
 ./ppml-spark-submit.sh work/YOUR_PROMGRAM.py | tee YOUR_PROGRAM-sgx.log